Summer workshops |

 No pressure, but ... |

-Since 2010 we have been conducting exciting one-day workshops open to the public and not just to choir members.
+Since 2010 we have been conducting exciting one-day workshops open to anyone who would like to come and sing with us.

 Our concerts are expensive, because we have to pay for soloists.
 Obviously we try hard to sell enough tickets to cover the cost, but frequently we don't, and they run at a loss.